fmay/cc-html-intro-1-first-web-page/.guides/sections.md

 Really don't worry about understanding everything that is going on, just have a look and enjoy, and see how much you can figure out just by observing.

-The examples are all loaded by selecting the name from the Rocket dropdown menu (second one from the right at the top with the down arrow next to it).
+You can load the examples by selecting the name from the Rocket dropdown menu (second one from the right at the top with the down arrow next to it) or by using the 'Click here' in each area below that will also preview the files for you.

 Be sure to preview each one immediately after loading it.

 ##Transition
+**[Click here](close_all; open_files transition/index.html transition/main.css; open_preview transition/index.html) to load the code and to open the files and preview.**

 This demo shows you a really cool transition effect.
 Move your mouse over the image and notice the gradual transitioning in (and out when you move away) of color into the image.
 Then take a look at the HTML and CSS files.

 ##Sliding Tags
+**[Click here](close_all; open_files sliding-tags/index.html sliding-tags/main.css; open_preview sliding-tags/index.html) to load the code and to open the files and preview.**

 This shows how animated visual tags are created using just HTML and CSS.
 Move your mouse over them and click.
 Then take a look at the HTML and CSS files.

 Notice how clean and simple the HTML is.
 The powerful stuff is done in the CSS.
 It's quite complex so don't worry if you don't understand it.
 You can always research what is going on by looking at the [Mozilla CSS property reference](https://developer.mozilla.org/en/docs/Web/CSS/Reference) or by Googling it.

 ##Menu
+**[Click here](close_all; open_files menu/index.html menu/main.css; open_preview menu/index.html) to load the code and to open the files and preview.**

 Here you'll find a nice menu constructed entirely out of HTML and CSS.
 Click on the buttons as well.
 We'd actually need a little bit of Javascript to make the buttons stay pressed.
 We'll get to that later.

 Again, see how clean and simple the HTML is.
 Generally speaking, keeping your HTML simple should be your goal.

 ##Newspaper
+**[Click here](close_all; open_files newspaper/index.html newspaper/main.css; open_preview newspaper/index.html) to load the code and to open the files and preview.**

 This is a nice rendering of a newspaper layout.
 Notice the paper effect background.
 It doesn't resize horizontally, so you'll need to scroll to see the full width.